Chocolate brown hair is a brunette hair color that resembles shades of chocolate candy. Lovely, smooth, rich, and delicious chocolate.

 Chocolate Brown Hair With Toffee Highlights

-This is a rich, warm chocolate brown hair with toffee highlights around the face.
-It was created by hairstylist Holly Painter of South Hill, VA.
-The hair is cut into a long bob.
+Opt for a rich, warm chocolate brown hair with toffee highlights around the face. and ask your stylist to cut your hair into a long bob.

 Dark Brunette Balayage